Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: RELATED WORK

 \subsection{Avatar representation in shared virtual environment}

 In social interactions, visual information plays a crucial role.
 Especially in SVEs provided through HMDs, users expect a bodily experience that mimics real-world movements and synchronizes with their own actions.
-Avatars, as a form of visual information, not only offer users a realistic representation of their bodies, but also facilitate the presence of others\cite{Weidner2023-ee}.
+Avatars, as a form of visual information, offer users a realistic representation of their bodies, as well as facilitate the presence of others\cite{Weidner2023-ee}.
 The presence of avatars of others, compared to audio and video communication channels, sufficiently enhances the user's experience of emotional intimacy\cite{Bente2008-sk}.
 The representation of avatars plays a crucial role in determining user experience and task performance\cite{Nowak2003-qa}.
-Gao et al. reported that the use of full-body avatars improved task performance compared to using only hands or hands and torso\cite{Gao2020-kc}.
-Moreover, Pan et al. conducted competitive and cooperative tasks in virtual environments with and without self-avatars and in face-to-face settings\cite{Pan2017-dl}.
-They found that the absence of a self-avatar during cooperative tasks led to a decrease in task scores.
+Gao \textit{et al.} reported that the use of full-body avatars improved task performance compared to using only hands or hands and torso\cite{Gao2020-kc}.
+Moreover, Pan \textit{et al.} conducted competitive and collaborative tasks in VEs with and without self-avatars and in face-to-face settings\cite{Pan2017-dl}.
+They found that the absence of a self-avatar during collaborative tasks caused a decrease in task scores.
 However, no significant differences were observed in competitive tasks.
 Thus, the impact of avatar representation on performance may vary depending on the context of the task.

 Furthermore, avatar representation contributes to enhancing social presence.
-Aseeri et al. compared three conditions: no avatar, scanned avatar, and real avatar, and found that scanned avatar and real avatar demonstrated high levels of social presence\cite{Aseeri2021-xw}.
+Aseeri \textit{et al.} compared three conditions: no avatar, scanned avatar, and real avatar, and found that scanned avatar and real avatar demonstrated high levels of social presence\cite{Aseeri2021-xw}.
 In addition, complete mapping\cite{Heidicker2017-wk}, full-body tracking\cite{Yoon2019-gi}, and facial expressions\cite{Kang2022-ee} in avatars improve social presence.
 In summary, representing avatars in SVE significantly affects users and contributes strongly to the formation of communication channels.